Corona Physical Material - C4D

 Roughness

-The Roughness parameter controls the smoothness of the base layer's surface.
-A value of 0% (color black if using a map) gives a completely smooth surface which leads to sharp reflections from the base layer.
-On the opposite way, a value of 100% (color white if using a map) gives fully rough surfaces leading to blurred reflections.
-A smooth surface also influences diffuse reflections, yet a rough one leads to a more flat-like appearance.
+The Roughness parameter controls how smooth the base layer's surface is.
+A value of 0 (black color if using a texture) gives a completely smooth surface which leads to sharp reflections, while a value of 1 (white color if using a texture) gives fully rough surface leading to blurred reflections.

 physical10.png

-Examples: The following examples showcase how roughness values can affect the rendered outcome of a material, how roughness can affect refractive materials but also opaque ones.
-As a first example, a metallic pole with a roughness value of 10% (left side) against a value of 50% (right side).
+Examples: The following examples showcase how roughness values can affect refractive and opaque materials.
+As a first example, a metallic pole with a roughness value of 0.1 (left side) against a value of 0.5 (right side).

 physical11.jpeg